-Canon 1D Mark II N versus Panasonic GH5s
+Canon 1D Mark II N vs Panasonic GH5s

-The Canon EOS-1D Mark II N and the Panasonic Lumix DC-GH5s are two digital cameras that were announced, respectively, in August 2005 and January 2018.
+The Canon EOS-1D Mark II N and the Panasonic Lumix DC-GH5s are two digital cameras that were officially introduced, respectively, in August 2005 and January 2018.
 The 1D Mark II N is a DSLR, while the GH5s is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-H (1D Mark II N) and a Four Thirds (GH5s) sensor.
-The Canon has a resolution of 8.2 megapixel, whereas the Panasonic provides 9.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 8.2 megapixels, whereas the Panasonic provides 9.9 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1D Mark II N vs Panasonic GH5s

-An illustration of the physical size and weight of the Canon 1D Mark II N and the Panasonic GH5s is provided in the side-by-side display below.
+The physical size and weight of the Canon 1D Mark II N and the Panasonic GH5s are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 1D Mark II N – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GH5s is considerably smaller (45 percent) than the Canon 1D Mark II N. Moreover, the GH5s is substantially lighter (58 percent) than the 1D Mark II N. In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
-You can find an overview of optics for the two cameras in the Canon EF Lens Catalog (1D Mark II N) and the Micro Four Thirds Lens Catalog (GH5s).
+You can compare the optics available for the two cameras in the Canon EF Lens Catalog (1D Mark II N) and the Micro Four Thirds Lens Catalog (GH5s).
 Mirrorless cameras, such as the GH5s, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.

 The price is, of course, an important factor in any camera decision.
 The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The GH5s was launched at a markedly lower price (by 38 percent) than the 1D Mark II N, which puts it into a different market segment.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.